wso2/docs-mi/en/docs/reference/mediators/throttle-mediator.md

 # Throttle Mediator

 The **Throttle Mediator** can be used to restrict access to services.
-This is useful when services used at the enterprise level and it is required to avoid heavy loads that can cause performance issues in the system.
+This is useful when services used at the enterprise level, and it is required to avoid heavy loads that can cause performance issues in the system.
 It can also be used when you want to avoid certain user groups (i.e. IP addresses and domains) accessing your system.
 The Throttle mediator defines a throttle group which includes the following.

 -   A throttle policy which defines the extent to which, individuals and groups of IP addresses/domains should be allowed to access the service.